Different types of investment Are fund charges eating into your returns?

 Other costs of investment funds

 While for the time being the ongoing charge is a good indicator of annual charges, it’s, unfortunately, not the whole picture.
-The transactions that fund managers undertake within their funds – the buying and selling of different assets – all incur costs, like trading fees, commissions and stamp duty tax (on UK shares).
+The transactions that fund managers undertake within their funds – the buying and selling of different assets – all incur costs, like trading fees, commissions and stamp duty reserve tax (on UK shares).

 The argument for this is that they align the interests of the manager with that of the investor but it’s important you check to see if there's a performance fee levied and that you fully understand when it’s triggered before you invest.